RheingoldRiver/river.me/content/blog/mediawiki-api-without-coding.md

 Let's look at the `pfautoedit` action, because this is one of the simplest ones to use.
 If you don't use Page Forms, you can skip the next paragraph, which explains *why* we might want to use this, and jump to the paragraph after, which explains *how* to do it.

 Why use `pfautoedit`?
 When you make a change to a form such as adding a checkbox or changing the order of two parameters, the wikitext that gets saved to the page upon submission changes.
 If you add a checkbox, a value of `Yes` or `No` will be added by the extension.
-If you change the order of parameters, the extension will change order of previously-given parameters.
+If you change the order of parameters, the extension will change the order of previously-given parameters.
 This can cause a lot of irrelevant "spam" to take up much of future diffs on pages that already contained saved versions of the old wikitext.
 Sometimes this isn't a big deal, but if you make a lot of changes - or if you have to pay very close attention to new revisions - it can be pretty annoying to deal with.
 Fortunately, the extension comes in with a built-in way to deal with this!
 The `pfautoedit` action applies a "form edit" to every page you send it to.
 (Note that there are other ways, outlined [at the extension's documentation](https://www.mediawiki.org/wiki/Extension:Page_Forms/Linking_to_forms#Modifying_pages_automatically), of performing this action automatically.)

 How to use `pfautoedit`?
 If you skipped the last paragraph, welcome back!
 Let's walk through how to use this action - it's the same basic process for any action you might take.